 Digital menu QR Codes can be incorporated onto the tabletops of any restaurant or eatery so customers can simply scan the QR Code to view the menu, place their order, and enjoy their food promoting a safe touchless experience.

 “It wasn’t that long ago that QR Codes were laughably dinosaur technology.
 Now, QR Code companies are reaping the rewards, as money has been pouring into firms in the food service space over the past year.”

 Some of the most popular eating joints that have switched to digital menu QR Codes are KFC, McDonald’s, and Curry Up.

-The popularity of QR codes can also be attributed to increased consumer awareness.
-Social media platforms such as Facebook, Snapchat, Twitter, LinkedIn, Instagram have all come up with QR codes that allow users to follow accounts by scanning the code.
+The popularity of QR Codes can also be attributed to increased consumer awareness.
+Social media platforms such as Facebook, Snapchat, Twitter, LinkedIn, and Instagram have all come up with QR Codes that allow users to follow accounts by scanning the code.